Ground-Fault Protection (G or ANSI 50N-TD/51N)

 The Ig threshold activates ZSI OUT (Z1 and Z2 terminals).

-Predefined Events
+Predefined Events for MicroLogic Active 6.0

-The function generates the following predefined events:
+The protection function generates the following predefined events:

 Code |